StevenBlack/vocab/readme.md

 ### papilote
 Bet you didn't know there was a word for this.
 It's the little piece of colorful fringed paper wrapped around the end of a lamb chop.
 You see fewer and fewer of them, but they're still around in certain fine restaurants.
-Pronounce it PAP- ILL-OAT.

 ### paraclete
 A person you call upon to intercede.
 Referees, umpires, and judges are all paracletes.
-Pronounced PAR-AH-CLEET.

 ### paradigm
 A model example; the standard to hold up for comparison.
 Politicians hold up the decline of the U.S. auto industry as a paradigm for Japanese strategy in other areas.
-Pronounced PAR-A-D/ME.

 ### paralogize